TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Reference/GuidesXml.rst

             :type: string

-            When documentation is rendered in the GitHub action for deployment onto https://docs.typo3.org the version is set automatically to the extension's version derived from the Git tag.
+            When documentation is rendered in the GitHub action for deployment onto https://docs.typo3.org **the version is set automatically** to the extension's version derived from the Git tag.
 Setting the version in the :file:`guides.xml` only affects local rendering.

-            The attributes *version* and *release* both contain the version of the manual and mostly correspond to the version of the TYPO3 LTS or TYPO3 extension to which the documentation refers.

-            The version is shown below the title in the theme's release switch and in the title meta tag, the release is not shown currently  - but it should be kept anyway to satisfy internal requirements.

-            version
-                The major project version, used as the replacement for :rst:`|version|`.
-                For example this may be something like 12.4.

-            release
+        ..  confval:: release
-                The full project version, used as the replacement for :rst:`|release|` For example 12.4.15-dev.

-            If you do not need the separation provided between version and release, just set them both to the same value.
+            :name: guides-project-release
+            :type: string

+            You can set the `release` property to the release number of your document and output this value using :rst:`|release|` within your text if you desire to.
+Usually it is not used.

         .. _settings-guides-copyright: